What 'flexible working' is

 You should also be aware that if your employer agrees to your request, then it may result in a permanent change to your contract of employment.
 If you request a flexible working pattern that will result in you working fewer hours, your pay will reduce too.

-If you do not have the right to request flexible working then the statutory process will still be helpful to you and you should consider speaking to your employer as early as possible.
+If you do not have the right to request flexible working then the statutory process might still be helpful to you as a guide to how to best raise this matter with your employer and you should consider speaking to your employer as early as possible.

 Making your application